Africa Construction Market Size

 Africa Construction Market Analysis

-- The African construction market is valued at USD 380.5 Billion in the current year and is expected to record a CAGR of more than 7.5% during the forecast period.
-The COVID-19 outbreak negatively impacted the market in 2020.
+- The COVID-19 outbreak negatively impacted the market in 2020.
 Over the next two years, growth is expected to remain affected due to the economic downturn caused by the pandemic across Africa's residential, commercial, industrial, and institutional sectors.

 - Despite near-term challenges, the medium- to long-term outlook remains positive.
 Over the short term, investment in the construction industry may be driven by government spending in the infrastructure sector.